chenzhch/shellc/README.md

     -s option： Generate C code mode, the -s option uses safe mode, and defaults to normal mode.

+    -a option:  Anti forgery interpreter requires the MD5 value of the interpreter in the runtime environment to be the same as that of the interpreter in the compilation environment.

     -f option： Fix parameter 0 value or safe mode external parameter.

     -e option： Fix parameter 0 value by custom external file.